bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

   1. It decrements the stack pointer (`rsp`).
   2. It then copies the value from the specified register (`rbp`) to the new memory location that `rsp` now points to.

-  By pushing `rbp` onto the stack, we are saving the caller's frame pointer.
-We are promising that when we are done, we will restore the caller's workspace exactly as we found it.
+  By pushing `rbp` onto the stack, we are saving the caller's frame pointer so we can restore the caller's stack when we're done.
   <br>
   This single action creates a linked list of stack frames, allowing each function to cleanly return to its caller's perfectly restored state.